Nu-AI/Research_First_Lastname/README.md

  So, you see I am writing all this in a writing language called [Markdown](https://www.markdownguide.org/).
 It is simpler than LaTeX, and is very easy to learn.
 Here is a [resource](https://guides.github.com/features/mastering-markdown/) for that.
 Please go through that also.

  So, as for the repository structure, I will elaborate it here once again.
-Organize it this way, neat things look better.
+Organize it this way, everyone wants to keep their house clean so should our repos also.

  Root